jgerson/consul-sd-gcp/README.md

 An existing GCP project and credentials file is required.
 You will need to update those values into the packer/build.sh file first.
 Then execute the build.sh file to create the machine images we will later deploy.

+Additionally, this assumes you are uploading a Consul executable (such as the Enterprise version).
+Puppet can download the OSS version for you if you desire, but you would need to change the code.

 ```
 cd packer
+mkdir binaries && $PUT_CONSUL_BIN_HERE
 ./build.sh ~/.gcloud/default-ehron-env.json ehron-env us-east1-c
 ```